sheikhtausif/notes_app/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This is an individual project.
-In this app, users add, update and delete only their notes.
+In this app users add, update and delete only their notes.

 **To see the live site click the below link.**

 ## Installing and Running